Get started with the Google Assistant on your watch

-To ask your Google Assistant for help, press & hold the power button.
+To ask your Google Assistant for help, press and hold the power button.
 When your watch is ready, you’ll see "Hi, how can I help?"

 Languages you can use

-On Android Wear, the Google Assistant is available in English (U.S., U.K., and CA), French (FR and CA), German, Japanese, Korean, and Portuguese (BR).
+On your watch, the Google Assistant is available in English, French, German, Hindi, Italian, Japanese, Korean, Portuguese (Brazil), and Spanish.
 More languages are coming soon.